nicocardiel/filabres/doc/classification.rst

 You can also display the values of relevant keywords belonging to the ``masterkeywords`` list in the file ``configuration_cafos.yaml``.
-If you don't remember them, don't worry: use first ``-k all`` to display all the available
+If you don't remember them, don't worry: use first ``-k/--keyword all`` to display all the available keywords:
-keywords:

 ::